RikkuX491/SE-NYC-TEMPLATE-Phase-4/README.md

 3. Enter the command `cd server` in your terminal to move into the server directory.

-## Code Along
+## Notes

-We will be writing our code in the `app.py` file in the `server` directory (folder):

-1. Write the following code after line 1 in `app.py`:
+The following code in `app.py` will import the `Flask` class so that we can use it to create an instance of the `Flask` class to start our Flask application:

 ```py
 from flask import Flask
 ```

-This will import the `Flask` class so that we can use it to create an instance of the `Flask` class to start our Flask application.
+## Code Along

+We will be writing our code in the `app.py` file in the `server` directory (folder):

-2. Write the following code on the next line in `app.py`:
+1. Write the following code on the next line after the `from data import burgers` line of code in `app.py`:

 ```py
 app = Flask(__name__)